ABelliqueux/nolibgs_hello_worlds/hello_cdda/README.md

 ##  Creating the disk image

-You need [mkpsxiso](https://github.com/Lameguy64/mkpsxiso) in your $PATH and type in a command line :
+After compiling, you need to generate a disk image with  [mkpsxiso](https://github.com/Lameguy64/mkpsxiso):

 ```bash
 mkpsxiso -y isoconfig.xml